-The Swedish Parliament has decided that a person attains the age of majority at 18.
+The Swedish Parliament has decided that a person attains legal drinking age at 18.
 It is then possible to buy alcohol at a restaurant.
 However, at Systembolaget an age threshold of 20 applies.
 There are two main reasons for this:

 - Availability of alcohol to minors would likely creep lower in age with a lower age threshold in our stores.
-Older boyfriends and girlfriends, friends and siblings are common ways for teenagers to obtain alcohol.
+Older partners, friends and siblings are common ways for teenagers to obtain alcohol.

 - Under the Swedish Alcohol Act, staff in restaurants are responsible for not serving people who are too intoxicated.
 The same controls do exist for alcohol purchased at Systembolaget.